 The need to manage risks relating to public sector austerity and reducing financial resources, within an environment of increasing demand for services, and driven by demographic change is one of the key longer-term challenges and risks for the Council.

-Add the impact of Covid into this and the challenge becomes exponentially more nuanced.
-Such pressures have required the significant and ongoing reshaping of service delivery with the Council taking this forward as part of the Transformation Programme; Your Services, Your Choices and associated Budget Reduction Strategy.
+Such pressures have required the significant and ongoing reshaping of service delivery with the Council taking this forward as part of the Transformation Programme: Your Services, Your Choices and associated Budget Reduction Strategy.
 Delivery against these also represents a key risk and, despite the Council's response to meet these challenges, ongoing austerity and real terms reductions in grant funding remains.
 The Council has a clear plan for the required next steps with further transformation being implemented to shape the future delivery of Council services.
 The nature, timing and extent of these is now likely to change, however the key Corporate Risks and areas of uncertainty remains as follows:

+The Covid pandemic and associated response impacts remains a risk.

+Scottish Government Funding

-- Civil Contingencies.
-Whilst the above narrative highlights the risks associated with the ongoing civil contingencies response there remains a potential for a secondary spike in cases and this remains a risk. - Scottish Government Funding.
-The Council has been working with the Scottish Government, through CoSLA, to evaluate the impact of the current crisis.
+The Council has been working with the Scottish Government, through CoSLA, to evaluate the impact of the Covid pandemic.
 The Scottish Government has made additional funding available to cover hardship, food poverty, welfare, social security and HSCPs.
 However, there is a risk that the funding distributed is insufficient to cover the full cost of the Council's Covid response in the medium term and beyond.

+Health & Social Care

+With the Health & Social Care Partnership continuing to deliver front line response to current events it will be challenging to sustain their existing strategic aims within current financial settlements.

+Additional funding and assurances have been provided by the Scottish Government however, and similar to the Council position, there remains a risk that this does not cover the total costs incurred and with the strategy requiring to be changed to accommodate this new environment.

+Capital Programme

-- Health & Social Care.
-With the Health & Social Care Partnership delivering a front line response to current events it will be challenging to sustain their existing strategic aims and within current financial settlements.
-Additional funding and assurances have been provided by the Scottish Government however, and similar to the Council position, there remains a risk that this does not cover the total costs incurred and with the strategy requiring to be changed to accommodate this new environment. - Capital Programme.
-With many development sites on lockdown and material adjustments to working practices on reopening, there remains a risk that timescales and costs within the capital programme will increase.
-Changing priorities will require the 10 year Capital Programme to be re-evaluated to accommodate options to, for example, enhance home working, accommodate service delivery or organisational transformation may impact the shape and existing commitments within the Capital Programme. - Britain's Exit from the European Union.
+There remains a risk, albeit reduced, that timescales and costs within the capital programme will increase.
+Changing priorities will require the 10 year Capital Programme to be re-evaluated to accommodate options to, for example, enhance home working, accommodate service delivery or organisational transformation may impact the shape and existing commitments within the Capital Programme.

+Britain's Exit from the European Union

 Whilst the macroeconomic impact of Brexit may have been superseded by current events, any new UK and Scottish Government policy intervention measures may impact Council operations and the economy and so remains under review.